FIVEYOUNGWOO/WiFiMobNet/README.md

 - Responsible for an analysis of WiFi signal features according to human posture and movement.

 #### [Jungtae Kang](https://kangjeongtae.com/) (Undergraduate student, Project follower)
-- Investigation of pose adjacency matrix for Student Network training
+- Investigation of pose adjacency matrix for Student Network training.
 - Tuning the multimodal learning model in terms of optimizing hyper-parameters.
 - In his future research, he will follow up on this "*Novel multi-modal approaches-based object detection/tracking/recognition methods*".